Chenminghu/SOP/README.md

 > Upsert/Delete procedure for sop.strategy

+ **Few key features in this upsert procedure**
-The concept is when customer book a strategy (UI interface will pass JSON code to us)
+1.When customer book a strategy (UI interface will pass JSON code to us)
-SOP.Strategy, SOP.Forecast, SOP.Rolling_Hedgeratio will be filled respectively corresponding to the JSON code
+SOP.Strategy, SOP.Forecast, SOP.Rolling_Hedgeratio will be filled respectively corresponding to the JSON code If there is any error like missing data in JSON code, the procedure will automatically produce the error code and description of error

-All three table use auto increase primary key.
+2.All three table use auto increase primary key.
-There are also four key for us to determine whether we should update three table or insert a new one.
+3.There are also four keys for us to determine whether we should update three table or insert a new one.

 > Update/Delete procedure for sop.forecast
+Forecast table is able to auto rolling

 > Update/Delete procedure for sop.Rolling
+Nothing special

+> Invoice/Update/Delete procedure for sop.Invoice
+Nothing special